 4. Experience The Nightlife In Japan

-Although most people visit Port Yokohama for their countdown parties, many people like to visit nightclubs.
+Although most people visit Port Yokohama for countdown parties, many like to visit nightclubs.
 This would be ideal if you want a fulfilling Japanese New Year celebration.
-You can visit Shibuya or Roppongi in Tokyo, both very happening places and best known for their nightlife.
+You can visit Shibuya or Roppongi in Tokyo, both very happening places best known for their nightlife.
 There is no shortage of clubs you can find here.
 You can attend any club and enjoy great food, drinks, and music.
-You can hop around different clubs or party till the next morning.
+You can hop around different clubs or party till the following day.

 5. Visit Meiji Jingu-Mae Shrine For The First Prayer Of The Year

 Another popular Japanese New Year tradition is visiting a shrine at the beginning of the year.
 This is called Hatsumode.
-At this time people visit a shrine, make offerings, prayers, wishes and even collect plenty of lucky charms.
-This is one of the biggest shrines in Tokyo and is very beautiful.
+At this time, people see a shrine, make offerings, pray, and give wishes; they even collect plenty of lucky charms.
+This is one of the most significant shrines in Tokyo and is very beautiful.
 It was built in dedication to the spirits of Emperor Meiji and his wife.
-Most of the temples and shrines are crowded at this time of the year, and plenty of food stalls and other vendors can be found here.
+Most temples and shrines are crowded at this time of the year, and plenty of food stalls and other vendors can be found here.
 You can purchase amulets and necklaces to keep with you throughout the year.
-Most people purchase these and then burn them the next year.
+Most people buy these and then burn them the following year.

 Related Post: Japan Travel Guide

-If you plan to visit any temples or shrines, you might just come across lion dances outside of the temples.
-Shishimai, or lion dancing, wasn’t originally a part of Japanese culture, but it has now become a large part of it.
+If you plan to visit temples or shrines, you might encounter lion dances outside the temples.
+Shishimai, or lion dancing, wasn’t originally a part of Japanese culture but has now become a significant part.
 During the celebrations, the lions protect the shrines and dance around it to music.
 It is an energetic and fun event to be a part of.
-You will be able to enjoy some traditional New Year food as well as observe many Japanese New Year decorations.
-The lions continue to dance around until they come across people who have children, they playfully bite on the child’s head.
+You can enjoy traditional New Year food and observe many Japanese New Year decorations.
+The lions continue dancing until they come across people with children.
+They playfully bite on the child’s head.
 This is said to bring good luck and good health.
+The lion dance is an important part of the Japanese New Year festival, so do not miss it out.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!